 The understated summer staple is having a fashion moment.

-The trend for woven basket-style bags looks set to stay for a second summer, with all manner of shapes and styles hitting stores.
+The trend for woven basket-style bags looks set to stay, with all manner of shapes and styles hitting stores.

-Bags made from straw, rattan, jute and seagrass have existed as functional items since ancient Egypt.
+But bags made from straw, rattan, jute and seagrass have existed as functional items since ancient Egypt.
 Their role as a fashion item began in the 1950s, according to Jill Brady, founder of the Sackrider Museum of Handbags.
-She told the Wall Street Journal that the understated bags were largely found in far-flung beachside destinations, and so became an unlikely status symbol for those wealthy enough to travel regularly.
+She told the Wall Street Journal that the understated totes were largely found in far-flung beachside destinations, and so became a status symbol for those wealthy enough to travel regularly.

 Of course, Jane Birkin remains the woman most associated with the style.
 In the late ‘60s and ‘70s her trusty lidded basket was seen on her arm in almost every photo.
 It wasn’t until 1981 that a chance meeting with Hermès founder Jean-Louis Dumas resulted in the creation of the Birkin.